 The Board determines whether you meet the requirements to be registered as a teacher.
 Your registration is not specific to teaching particular age groups or subjects.
 You should check with an employer if they would consider your qualifications and/or experience suitable.

 Additional criminal history screening checks

-The Board conducts fitness and probity checks, including a National Police History Check, for the purpose of teacher registration.
-The National Police History Check is undertaken electronically and no documentation is produced.
+The Board conducts fitness and probity checks, including a Nationally Coordinated Criminal History Check, for the purpose of teacher registration.
+The Nationally Coordinated Criminal History Check is undertaken electronically and no documentation is produced.
 Therefore, we cannot provide a copy of the outcome to you.
 The date of the check is printed on your Certificate of Teacher Registration and it is valid until the expiry date of your registration.

 It is a matter of policy for employers and organisations if they wish to accept proof of current teacher registration in lieu of other screening requirements.
 The Board has no control over any such policies.
 You can check screening requirements with the relevant employer or organisation.

-NB: The Board does not conduct DCSI Child Related Employment Screening.
+NB: The Board does not conduct Department of Human Services (DHS) Child Related Employment Screening.
 Please check with the relevant employer or organisation if you need this screening.
-Queries about Child Related Employment Screening can be directed to the DCSI Screening Unit.
+Queries about Child Related Employment Screening can be directed to the DHS Screening Unit.